Levobunolol use while Breastfeeding

 Summary of Use during Lactation

 Based on its physicochemical properties and its ophthalmic route of administration, levobunolol appears to present a moderately low risk to the breastfed infant.
+Some guidelines state that gel formulations are preferred over solutions.
 To substantially diminish the amount of drug that reaches the breastmilk after using eye drops, place pressure over the tear duct by the corner of the eye for 1 minute or more, then remove the excess solution with an absorbent tissue.